 Although engineered bamboo flooring is quite durable, that doesn’t mean you can use just any cleaning product on these floors.
-You should refrain from using waxes, oils, polishes, abrasive cleaners, mineral spirits, paint thinner, or products that contain ammonia (i.e., bleaches and detergents).
-These products are simply too harsh for bamboo flooring.
+It would help if you refrained from using waxes, oils, polishes, abrasive cleaners, mineral spirits, paint thinner, or products that contain ammonia (i.e., bleaches and detergents).
+These products are too harsh for bamboo flooring.
 For the same reason, steel wool should not be used, either.

 Remember to stick to products that are specifically created with hardwood floors in mind.
 Bona cleaners and products are highly recommended, though there may be other viable options on the market.
 Hardwood-rated cleaners can be used every week, though you should never apply the product directly to the floors themselves; applying to a microfiber cloth or hardwood-rated mop (without water, of course) is the way to go.

 Prevent Scratch Damage

 When you buy bamboo flooring, you can expect superior strength.
 But these floors aren’t invincible.
 Scratches can occur when moving furniture with sharp unprotected legs, which is why you should outfit all of your furnishings with felt or rubber tips.
 Do not slide furniture directly across floors when moving them; instead, pick them up and place them down to prevent scratching.
 It would help if you also took care to keep your pets’ nails trimmed to minimize scratch development risk.